Colleges by Location

 Admissions

-According to the newest information reported, this institution uses standardized test scores for admission and it admitted 2,538 in 2024.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 2,361 in 2025.

 Test Scores